 Paul Roetzer: I would argue that most marketers will never know nor care what unsupervised and supervised learning is.
 Nor will they care about the eight common machine learning models of clustering and linear regression.
 And like the marketers don’t need to know that generally speaking.

 What they need to know is what is AI capable of doing to identify and prioritize use cases internally.
-And then they need to know who the go-to experts are, who do know what machine learning is and how it works.
-And the data scientists who can help them prepare the data properly and ensure that there’s no bias built-in.
+Then they need to know who the go-to experts are, who do know what machine learning is and how it works.
+The data scientists who can help them prepare the data properly and ensure that there’s no bias built-in.

 Pam Didner: More productive and more strategic value add.